ivcphamxuandu/coding-test-php/README.md

 TODO: pls summarize how to check "Authentication" bahavior

+- Install plugin "cakephp/authentication": "^2.6"
+- Config Application.php to load Authentication Plugin
+  - Load identifiers, ensure we check email and password fields
+  - Load the authenticators to get session first
+  - Configure form data check to pick email and password
+- Load component Authentication in AppController.php
+        $this->loadComponent('Authentication.Authentication');
+        $this->Authentication->addUnauthenticatedActions(['login']);
+- Create login view in login.php and login action in UserController.php
 ### Article Management

 TODO: pls summarize how to check "Article Management" bahavior
+- Create Article with bake command to create Article Page with CRUD
+- Create seed data for articles table
+- Revise routes.php for article apis
+- Revise CRUD function in ArticlesController.php to return json data (not yet)
+- Authorization for every APIs (not yet)
 ### Like Feature

-TODO: pls summarize how to check "Like Feature" bahavior
+TODO: pls summarize how to check "Like Feature" bahavior Create
+- Create table user_article_likes
+- Use bake to create Models UserArticleLike
+- Add function like($id = null)  handle like button in article detail view
+- Create route for this api